christianalfoni/EmptyBox/posts/2015_05_18_Cerebral-developer-preview.md

   projectRows: projectRows
 });
 ```
 So our cerebral can also have a function as state.
 This function can return an object describing the behaviour of the state.
-First of all it needs a value, in this case an array.
-The deps property lists what other state it depends on.
+First of all it needs an initial state, in this case an empty array.
+The lookupState property lists what other state it will do lookups into.
 You can use an array or key/path to define this.
 The last property is a method that composes the output when grabbing `projectRows`.
-What we do here is simply map over the references put into the array and return the actual project.
+What we do here is simply map over the references put into the array and return the actual project by doing a lookup into the projects map.
 The great thing about this is that if anything changes in the projects this `get()` method will run again and updates itself.
 You do not have to worry about keeping state in sync, it happens automatically.

 ### Optimistic updates
-The first thing we will look at is how you would handle optimistic updates.
-As stated above you will use Cerebral references to reference data in the cerebral.
+As stated above you will use Cerebral references to do lookups in your cerebral.
 This allows you to do optimistic updates very easily.
 Imagine we want to add a new project using a `projectSubmitted` signal.

 ```javascript